-- 1.1 The Knowsley Local Plan: Core Strategy (referred to in this document as the "Core Strategy") is one of three "development plan documents" being prepared by Knowsley Council to form the Knowsley Local Plan, the others being: - A future Local Plan: Site Allocations and Development Policies document; and - The Joint Merseyside and Halton Waste Local Plan. - 1.2 The Localism Act (2011) introduced a duty for the Council to "co-operate" with other local planning authorities and prescribed public bodies when preparing development plan documents.
-The National Planning Policy Framework1 (NPPF) provides advice on how the duty should be implemented. - 1.3 This Statement sets out how Knowsley Council has satisfied the "duty to cooperate" in preparing the Core Strategy.
-The Statement is being made available in draft at the same time as the "Proposed Submission" version of the Core Strategy.
-This will give interested parties the opportunity to comment on the Council's approach to meeting this duty alongside any comments they may have on the Strategy. - 1.4 A final version of this Statement will be submitted to the Secretary of State with the Core Strategy in early 2013. - 1.5 The "duty to co-operate" is separate from other more general statutory requirements concerning consultation and publicity when preparing Local Plans, which are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
-A separate statement2 sets out how the Council has involved other bodies and persons at previous stages of preparation of the Plan and how their comments have been addressed.
+- 1.1 The Knowsley Local Plan: Core Strategy (referred to in this document as the "Core Strategy") is one of three "development plan documents" being prepared by Knowsley Council to form the Knowsley Local Plan, the others being: - A future Local Plan: Site Allocations and Development Policies document; and - The Merseyside and Halton Joint Waste Local Plan. - 1.2 The Localism Act (2011) introduced a duty for the Council to "co-operate" with other local planning authorities and prescribed public bodies when preparing development plan documents.
+The National Planning Policy Framework (NPPF) provides advice on how the duty should be implemented. - 1.3 This Statement sets out how Knowsley Council has satisfied the "duty to cooperate" in preparing the Core Strategy.
+A draft of this Statement was made available with the "Proposed Submission" version of the Core Strategy in November 2012.
+This gave interested parties the opportunity to comment on the Council's approach to meeting this duty alongside any comments they may have had on the Strategy. - 1.4 The final version of this Statement is being submitted to the Secretary of State with the Core Strategy in July 2013. - 1.5 The "duty to co-operate" is separate from other more general statutory requirements concerning consultation and publicity when preparing Local Plans, which are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
+A separate statement sets out how the Council has involved other bodies and persons at previous stages of preparation of the Plan and how their comments have been addressed.